The Vision of Stephen: Lessons About God

 Enduring to the end

 Choosing to be a follower of Jesus Christ is seldom easy, particularly if one chooses to be vocal about one’s beliefs.
-Sharing the gospel is a commandment for everyone, not just those specifically called to do so.
-When we take the Savior’s name on ourselves, we agree to share His gospel with others, even when there are consequences.
+When we take the Savior’s name on ourselves, we agree to share His light with others, even when there are consequences.
 Few of us will be asked to die for our faith, as Stephen was, but we will be asked to live for our faith, and sometimes that is harder.
 It is the day to day challenges that can make life seem more challenging and test our courage.
 However, those challenges build our faith and tell us the depth of our commitment to eternal things.

 The nature of God and Jesus